ansible-ThoTeam/nexus3-oss/README.md

 Setup an [SSL Reverse-proxy](https://help.sonatype.com/display/NXRM3/Run+Behind+a+Reverse+Proxy#RunBehindaReverseProxy-Example:ReverseProxySSLTerminationatBasePath).
 This needs httpd installed.
 Note : when `httpd_setup_enable` is set to `true`, nexus binds by default to 127.0.0.1:8081 thus *not* being directly accessible on HTTP port 8081 from an external IP.
-(If you want to change this, you can explicitely set `nexus_application_host: 0.0.0.0`)
+(If you want to change this, you can explicitly set `nexus_application_host: 0.0.0.0`)

 The default hostname used is `nexus_public_hostname`.
 If you need different names for whatever reason, you can set